puzzle/ansible-training/content/en/docs/04/04/_index.en.md

 Note the following:

 * If no playbook is specified, ansible-pull looks for a playbook `local.yml`.
-* The location of files given as paratmeters to the ansibel-pull command ar always relative to the top level of the git repository.
+* The location of files given as parameters to the ansible-pull command are always relative to the top level of the git repository.
 * All information to run the ansible-pull command is taken from the git repository (playbook, inventory, MOTD-file to be copied).
 No local configuration is used!

 {{% /alert %}}